hreid1/COMP2000/README.md

    Demonstrates the use of explicit and implicit intents for navigation between activities and triggering actions such as opening a URL or sharing content.

 - **AppMenus**
-   Explores menu creation and handling in Android, including options menus, context menus, and popup menus.
+   Explores menu creation and handling in Android, including options menus and context menus.

 - **AdaptersApp**
    Demonstrates the use of Adapters in Android, such as `ArrayAdapter` and `BaseAdapter`, for dynamically displaying data in views like `ListView` or `Spinner`.